 How to cite an infographic in Chicago style

-The Chicago Manual of Style is popular in publishing, especially among history researchers, and it also serves as the foundation for the style used by many companies, including Apple.
+The Chicago Manual of Style is widely used in publishing, particularly by history researchers.
+It also serves as the basis for the style used by many companies, including Apple.

 Here’s the basic structure of an infographic citation in Chicago style: